Realtime-josh/WayFarer/README.md

 * An Admin can see all bookings, while user can see all of his/her bookings.
 * Users can delete their booking.
 * Users can specify their seat numbers when making a booking.
+* Users can get a list of filtered trips based on origin.

 # Project Management
 * https://www.pivotaltracker.com/n/projects/2358457